Public History MA

 Overview

-At Newcastle, you’ll be taught by an international team of experts from the US and the UK.
-Our guest lecturers are leading practitioners in our local and global networks.
+Benefit from a team of experts and guest lecturers who are leading practitioners in our local and global networks.

 You’ll spend a third of your time working on a guided public history project.
 This could involve working alongside practitioners in the popular history field.
 This may include: